Overview

 - Bias correction to reduce estimation bias, including epsilon bias stabilization.

-- Warm’s Weighted Likelihood Estimates (WLE) for person abilities.
+- Warm’s Weighted Likelihood Estimates (WLE) for refined person ability estimates.

-- Support for missing data (missing responses coded as
+- Handling of missing data (missing responses coded as

-). - Verbose mode to trace iteration progress.
+- Verbose mode for detailed iteration progress monitoring.

 Installation